 Merck Option to License the Company's Programs.
 Upon completion of a human proof-of-concept study for a particular compound, regardless of the results of such study, Merck has the one-time option to obtain an exclusive, worldwide license, on specified terms, to that compound, as well as to other molecules that are directed against the same target in the same manner (Optioned Program).
-If Merck exercises its license option, Merck will be responsible, at its own cost, for any further development and commercialization activities for compounds within that Optioned Program, subject to the Company's options to cost and profit share worldwide and to co-detail those compounds in the United States, as further described below.
-If Merck does not exercise its license option with respect to a particular compound within a limited period of time, the Company will retain all rights to research, develop and commercialize that compound and its related molecules on a worldwide basis at the Company's expense, either alone or in partnership with a third party, subject to the payment to Merck of low single digit percentage royalties on any commercial sales of any resulting products.
+If Merck exercises its license option, Merck will be responsible, at its own cost, for any further development and commercialization activities for compounds within that Optioned Program, subject to the Company's options to cost and profit share worldwide and to co-detail those compound within a limited period of time, the Company will retain all rights to research, develop and commercialize that compound and its related molecules on a worldwide basis at the Company's expense, either alone or in partnership with a third party, subject to the payment to Merck of low single digit percentage royalties on any commercial sales of any resulting products.